Overview of Nevada Taxes

 Nevada Property Taxes

-Property taxes in Nevada pay for such local services as roads, schools and police.
-When compared to other U.S. states, however, Nevada’s property tax rates are relatively low.
-The state’s average effective property tax rate (median annual taxes paid as a percentage of median home value) is 0.96%.
+Property taxes in Nevada pay for local services such as roads, schools and police.
+However, the property tax rates in Nevada are some of the lowest in the U.S. The state’s average effective property tax rate is just 0.48%.
+Compared to the 0.99% national average, that rate is quite low.

 Homeowners in Nevada are protected from steep increases in property tax bills by Nevada’s property tax abatement law, which limits annual increases in property tax bills to a maximum of 3% for homeowners.